 If you are 16-18, there are no tuition or examination fees to pay, although you may need to make payments for exam/coursework re-sits.

 If you are 19 or older on 31 August in the first year of your course, you may be required to pay tuition and exam fees.

 If you need more information you can speak to the Admissions team, please call 020 8686 5700.

-You may be able to apply to for a 16 – 18 Bursary or 19+ Discretionary Learner Support (DLS) which are designed to help those who face financial hardship.
+You may be able to apply for financial support from the 16 – 18 Bursary Fund or the 19+ Discretionary Learner Support Fund which are designed to help those who face financial hardship.
 Payments can be used to meet the costs of things like essential course equipment, materials, field trips and travel.
 Please note that these funds cannot be used to help with the cost of fees or accommodation.

 Advanced Learning Loans

 The Government has introduced Advanced Learning Loans for students aged 19 and over to help pay for Level 3, 4 and 5 course fees.
 Advanced Learning Loans are funded and administered by the Student Loans Company.

 If you apply for an Advanced Learning Loan you will not need to pay anything back until you are earning over £21,000.

 The Advanced Learning Loans are not means tested or credit checked and you can apply whether you are in employment or in receipt of Job Seekers Allowance (JSA) or Employment Support Allowance (ESA).
 The loan will be paid directly to Croydon College on your behalf.